chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 1. Being is not identical to existence.
 2. Existence is not identical to appearance.
 3. Nothing is the negation of Being.
+4. All knowledge is knowledge of representation.
-4. The world is the totality of Beings, their representations of Being, and the relations that orient each Being towards their subjective representations.
+5. The world is the totality of Beings, their representations of Being, and the relations that orient each Being towards their subjective representations.

 ## Axioms of Death

-1. `axiom of precluded existence`: Death exists for all Beings.
+1. `axiom of precluded existence`: Death happens to all Beings.
 2. `axiom of failed contingency`: Death is unknowable through phenomena (<sup><sub>_appearance_</sub></sup>).
 3. `axiom of non-equivalence`: Unknowability is phenomenally (<sup><sub>_apparently_</sub></sup>) equivalent to Nothing.